doc-duncan/knowledge/javascript/react/react.md

     **Note: This installation may produce warnings with fsevents and chokidar dependencies.
 This should be fixed in webpack version 5, which is in beta as of now (Aug.
 2020).**

-    The `html-webpack-plugin` initially tripped me up, but it is actually really useful.
+    We also need one more package, `html-webpack-plugin`, for webpack and React to work the way we want.
+The purpose of this dependency initially tripped me up, but it is actually really useful.
 This plugin is used by webpack to generate a final HTML page in your `dist` folder.
-It takes in a template HTML page that it copies to create the new one, but it automatically includes a `<script>` tag that references your bundled JS code.
+It takes in a template HTML page that it copies to create the new target page, but it automatically includes a `<script>` tag that references your bundled JS code.

+    To install

     `npm install html-webpack-plugin --save-dev`